 - The graphene has shown to be uniform and defect free;

-- Ajana graphite is said to be of very high quality resembling a highly ordered pyrolytic graphite (HOPG) profile.
+- Ajana graphite is said to be of very high quality resembling a highly ordered pyrolytic graphite (HOPG).